Written by Mal Webb

 Nature's kind of messy, the maths is all mashed up

-Between friction, resistance and turbulence you get a half full
+Between friction, resistance and turbulence, you get a half-full empty cup

-But I don't think that's a negative thing, while others probably
+But I don't mean that's a negative thing, though others probably would

 If it's not quite right for you and it's not quite right for me